test

 Coverage and Progress of Suppliers in Capacity Building Programs

-A key area of focus is the company’s close collaboration with farmers, critical partners of Berli Jucker Food (BJF).
-BJC provides targeted training, access to modern agricultural technologies, and advanced farming practices.
-By encouraging methods such as efficient irrigation, effective soil management, and optimized crop selection, BJC helps farmers improve yields while minimizing environmental impact.
+A key focus is collaboration with farmers, who are critical partners of Berli Jucker Food (BJF).
+BJC provides targeted training, access to modern agricultural technologies, and advanced farming practices, including efficient irrigation, soil management, and optimized crop selection.
+These efforts improve yields, enhance product quality, and reduce environmental impacts.

-Further reinforcing its environmental commitment, BJC supports key suppliers in achieving Green Industry Level 2 certification from Thailand’s Department of Industrial Works, Ministry of Industry.
-This initiative includes structured training and consultancy services to promote green, community-conscious practices in alignment with the United Nations Sustainable Development Goals (SDGs).
+BJC also supports suppliers in achieving higher environmental standards, such as Green Industry Level 2 certification from Thailand’s Ministry of Industry, through training and consultancy services.
+These programs strengthen environmental stewardship, community engagement, and alignment with the UN Sustainable Development Goals (SDGs).

 Supplier Development Initiatives in 2024